 Presence of oil tanks

-“On its own, an oil tank isn’t necessarily a significant item,” explains Tirschler.
-But it depends on where it’s located.
-For example, there’s a different degree of risk attached to whether the oil tank is inside or outside the home.
-Just having the oil tank doesn’t necessarily make a fire more likely, says Tirschler, but “if something were to happen, it’s more likely to be a severe event because that extra fuel is inside the house.”
+“On its own, an oil tank isn’t necessarily a significant item,” says Tirschler.
+Just having the oil tank doesn’t necessarily make a fire more likely, he notes.
+But he cautions, it depends on where it’s located.
+There’s a different degree of risk attached to whether the oil tank is inside or outside the home.

 Exterior wall type

-Again, what your house is made of (e.g. brick) will affect how much it costs to rebuild.
-And insurance providers like to have a clear rebuilding cost estimate when they determine your premiums.
+The material that your house is made of also affects how much it costs to rebuild.
+And insurance providers like to have a clear cost estimate for rebuilding when they determine your premiums.

 The type of electrical supply is more about actual risk, particularly the risk of fire.
-“Capacity is also a concern,” says Tirschler, referring to the total electricity load the electrical system can provide to a home.
+“Capacity is also a concern,” he adds, referring to the total electricity load the electrical system can provide to a home.

 Insurance companies may want to know how old you are to get a sense of whether or not you’re able to successfully maintain your property.
-As we age, this gets harder to do, and as such, the risk of the home deteriorating due to lack of regular maintenance increases.
+As people age, repairs and basic upkeep become harder to do, and as such, the risk of the home deteriorating due to lack of regular maintenance increases.

 If you have a mortgage

-If you have a mortgage on your home, your bank will require that it be listed on the home insurance policy for its own protection, explains Tirschler.
+If you have a mortgage on your home, your bank will require that the mortgage be listed on the home insurance policy for its own protection, explains Tirschler.

-This guarantees that in the event that you invalidate your policy somehow (it gets cancelled for non-payment, let’s say), and your home needs to be rebuilt due to some disaster, the bank is shielded from having to front the rebuilding costs.
+This guarantees that in the event that you invalidate your policy (let’s say, it gets cancelled for non-payment), and your home needs to be rebuilt due to a disaster, the bank is shielded from having to front the rebuilding costs.

 There’s another reason why home insurance companies want to know if you have a mortgage.
 “Having a mortgage does correlate with having a greater frequency of home insurance claims,” says Tirschler.
-“The general idea is that if you are mortgage-free, you may have additional capital available to deal with issues as they happen, whereas those who don’t maybe won’t replace issues early/proactively.”
+“The general idea is that if you are mortgage-free, you may have additional capital available to deal with issues as they happen, whereas those who don’t maybe won’t replace issues early or proactively.”

 If you have a line of credit

-We’re not talking about a personal line of credit here, but rather a line of credit secured against the home as collateral, such as a home equity line of credit.
+Personal lines of credit shouldn’t make a huge impact, but your insurance company will need to know if you have a line of credit secured against the home as collateral, such as a home equity line of credit.
 “The bank would need to be listed on the insurance policy if you’re using it as collateral,” says Tirschler.